every-breaking-wave/CSAPP-labs/README.md

 The files in this document are the solutions to the experiments that accompany the CSAPP book, as well as the coursework for the SJTU Class of 2020 ICS in Software Engineering among them.

 lab1-lab5 are full marks.
+lab6 part A&B are full marks, while part C is 54 approximately.
 Other labs are still being updated in parallel.